 During this whole day ride, we ride around in the area close to Rum village.
 Along the way, we visit some of the famous sites.
 At these places, we take a break, and you can explore the sites.
 At lunchtime, we take a break to enjoy lunch and rest in the shade.
 The camel ride ends at the camp at 6 PM or around sunset time if the sun sets earlier than 6 PM.

 Keep in mind that the camel handler’s English often is limited.
 Of course, there are team members at the office and camp who speak English well.
 They can help you out with anything that you need, and they can answer any question that you might have.

-Lastly, note that children under the age of 7 cannot take part in a full day camel ride.
+- Children under the age of 7 cannot take part in a full-day camel ride.